Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Acknowledgements

 \section{Acknowledgements}

 The authors thank JC Ye and HJ Chung for insightful discussion on DDS.
-YC, AA, MT, and YW were supported by UKRI (grants EP/T028270/1, ST/W000970/1, EP/S023291/1).
+The authors also thank P. Arratia for valuable comments that improved the quality of the manuscript.
+SC, YC, AA, MT, and YW were supported by UKRI (grants EP/T028270/1, ST/W000970/1, APP31234, EP/S023291/1).
 RBvH was supported by the SNSF (grant CRSII5\_202276).
-This work utilised the Cirrus HPC Service funded by the University of Edinburgh and UKRI (grant EP/P020267/1).
-The authors thank Adrian Jackson for related support.
+This work used the DiRAC Tursa GPU Service at the University of Edinburgh, funded by UKRI through the STFC DiRAC HPC Facility (grant APP51638).